Installation

 #Running on a real device

-If you want to run your app on a real mobile device, you need to make sure the device is in Developer Mode and that it's been added to your Apple Developer account as a registered device.
+If you want to run your app on a real iOS device, you need to make sure it is in Developer Mode and that it's been added to your Apple Developer account as a registered device.

 On Android you need to enable developer options and have USB debugging (ADB) enabled.